Click here for directions.

 If an MRI scan or other diagnostic test was ordered, you will be seen in clinic by Dr. Hunt after your study so we can come up with a comprehensive care plan tailored to your specific condition.

 If you have questions after your appointment, please feel free to contact us.
-You can call our clinic directly, or contact us using the General Contact Form on the Contact & Locations page of this website.
+You can call our clinic directly or contact us using the General Contact Form.

 The amount of time will vary depending on each unique patient and each unique procedure.
 Please feel free to discuss this with us in your appointment or contact us directly with any questions.
-You may call our clinic or email us using the General Contact Form on the Contact & Locations page of this website.
+You may call our clinic or email us using the General Contact Form.

 The timeframe for recovery depends on the procedure and the individual, but it is our goal to get you back to your regular lifestyle as fast as possible.
 You can discuss your likely recovery time at your appointment.